 Proofpoint assists our Cloud Access Security Broker (CASB) customers with securing Office 365 and implementing cloud DLP.
 Through this work, we encounter three primary data loss scenarios that are unique to the cloud:

-· Excessive or unauthorized sharing of regulated or sensitive data
+- Excessive or unauthorised sharing of regulated or sensitive data

-Based on our experience, we can suggest several best practices that organizations will want to apply as they address data security for the Office 365 platform and implement cloud DLP.
-These practices for data loss prevention for Microsoft Office 365 are detailed in the five key steps outlined below:
+Based on our experience, we can suggest several best practices that organisations will want to apply as they address data security for the Office 365 platform and implement cloud DLP.
+These practices for data loss prevention (DLP) for Microsoft Office 365 are detailed in the five key steps outlined below:

 Step 1: Define Office 365 policies based on content, context and control

-Content, context and control should inform and guide your organization’s approach to data loss prevention with Office 365.
+Content, context and control should inform and guide your organisation’s approach to data loss prevention with Office 365.
 First, let’s cover the content aspect:

 Take stock of your existing DLP policies for email, endpoint and on-premises file shares to understand what type and level of sensitive data you could allow to reside in the Microsoft Office 365 platform.
 As you make this assessment and define your Office 365 policies, you’ll want to consider the following: